kedicesur/JSBitArray/README.md

 **Constructor:** *BitArray(sizeOrBuffer)*

 * **`sizeOrBuffer`** : Either a pre-existing [`ArrayBuffer`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) or a positive integer [`Number`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number).
 In order to be able to deliver best performance, except for the indexed ones all operators such as `.popcnt`, `.all()`, `.clear()`, `.and()` etc. use 32 bit access to the underlying `ArrayBuffer`.
 Accordingly the `BitArray.buffer.byteLength` is always set to minimum multiples of 4 that is equal to or greater than the requested integer size.
-In case `sizeOrBuffer` is of `ArrayBuffer` type and it's `byteLength` is not a multiple of 4 then a new `ArrayBuffer` is generated in minimal correct size and the provided `ArrayBuffer` gets inserted at it's head.
+In case `sizeOrBuffer` is of `ArrayBuffer` type and it's `byteLength` is not a multiple of 4 then a new `ArrayBuffer` is generated in minimal correct size and the provided `ArrayBuffer` gets pasted at it's head.

 ### Syntax
 ```javascript